| SCHINDLER'S LIST:STUDENT DISCUSSION QUESTIONS

 unexceptional since.
 He was fortunate to have in that "short fierce era met people

+who summoned forth his deeper talents."
 The relationship between Schindler and Stern is

 instructive.
 It demonstrates not only the power of moral expectations, but also the